daytonaio-experiments/.github/profile/README.md

 2. **Onboarding**: Upon approval, you will be invited to join the `daytonaio-experiments` GitHub organization.
 3. **Experiment Proposal**: Submit your experiment proposal for review.
 4. **Repository Creation**: Once approved, create a new repository following our naming convention.

-## Contact Information

-To learn more about Daytona, our initiatives, or how to get involved, visit our [website](https://www.daytona.io) or contact us directly at [experiments@daytona.io](mailto:experiments@daytona.io).

-Together, we can turn ideas into reality!